What led to Danny Masterson’s rape retrial and what happens next

 A model and actor who was Masterson's girlfriend from 1996 to 2002 took the stand to open the trial.
 She previously testified that Masterson grew increasingly physically and sexually abusive in their years together.
 She said that it eventually led to him raping her twice late in 2001, though he is only charged with one instance, a morning when she woke to find Masterson raping her.
 She would go to police 15 years later.

-Jurors could not agree on a verdict on her allegations, deadlocking 8-4 in favour of conviction.
+Jurors could not agree on a verdict on her allegations, deadlocking 8-4 in favor of conviction.

-The third woman at the centre of the trial had only recently met Masterson through mutual friends in the church, which she had joined as a teenager.
+The third woman at the center of the trial had only recently met Masterson through mutual friends in the church, which she had joined as a teenager.
 She testified that in 2003 that Masterson invited her to his house, where they were alone.
-She said she was clear that she wanted no sex, but he convinced her to get into his jacuzzi then took her to his bed, where he raped her.
+She said she was clear that she wanted no sex , but he convinced her to get into his jacuzzi then took her to his bed, where he raped her.
 She went to police in 2017.

 Jurors convicted Masterson based on her testimony.